-Prof. Kuok received his PhD degree in Psychology from the University of Macau as well as the higher education program in the Universidade de Coimbra.
+Prof. Kuok received his PhD degree in Psychology from the University of Macau as well as the higher education program in the Universidade de Coimbra and the University of Cambridge.
 Besides teaching the University of Saint Joseph, He has had teaching and research experience in other international and local higher education institutes, namely, Edinburgh Napier University, University of Macau, Institute for Tourism Studies and Macao Polytechnic Institute.
 His major research interests are psychology, organizational behavior and management, topics such as satisfaction, commitment and engagement at work, as well as studies related to the hospitality industry and education system at Macao.
 His current researches are mainly related to resilence and work engagement.

 For academic services, he serves as a reviewer of Psychology Reports, Journal of Managerial Psychology, Asia Pacific Journal of Education, International Journal of Hospitality Management, International Journal of Contemporary Hospitality Management, Chinese Management Studies, Tourism Management, and Journal of Career Development.

 Kuok, A.C.H., Teixeira, V., Forlin, C., Monteiro, E., & Correia, A. (in press).The effect of self-efficacy and role understanding on teachers’ emotional exhaustion and work engagement in inclusive education in Macao (SAR).
-Irish Educational Studies.
-(SSCI Journal)
+International Journal of Disability, Development, and Education.

 Kuok, A.C.H., & Rashidnia, J. (2019).
 College students’ attitudes towards counselling for mental health issues in two developing Asian countries.
 Spritual Psychology and Counseling, 4(1), 67-84.
 DOI:10.12738/spc.2019.4.1.0056